New reporter groups are being introduced in stages from 1 November 2022.

-Further information is provided in the Mandatory Reporting of Child Sexual Abuse FAQs.
+Further information, including the Mandatory Reporting Guide, information sheets and FAQs, is provided on the Mandatory Reporting of Child Sexual Abuse Resources page.

 Who are mandatory reporters?Show more